skilledscott/Springboard-Capstone-Production/README.md

 ## Backlog user stories

-- The user can upload a directory with many images, along with optional labels for bounding boxes.
 - The user can fetch predictions on batches of many images.
-- The user can choose to draw comparisons of the bounding boxes they provide, alongside the model predictions.
+- The user can choose to draw comparisons of the bounding boxes they provide, alongside the model predictions, and get a score for how well the model performed.
 - The user can choose between many different models saved in the backend.
 - The user can go to a separate page and create bounding box labels